 Within 100 days of staff’s referral of a complete application to the Planning Commission Opens in New Window , a Public Hearing before this body will be scheduled, a legal noticed placed in the local paper for two consecutive weeks prior to the meeting, and all adjoining property owners will be notified by mail not less than five days prior to the meeting.
 During this Public Hearing, staff will present the application to the Commission with their summarized analysis and recommendation, the applicant can speak before the Commission, and the public has the opportunity to comment on the application.
 The Planning Commission may discuss the application and recommend conditions during their Public Hearing, the Commission acts as an advisory body to the Board of Supervisors and will make a recommendation for approval, approval with modifications, or denial of the application to the Board with any additional recommendations, if necessary.

-has received the Planning Commission’s recommendation, a Public Hearing before this body will be scheduled and a legal notice will be placed in the local paper for two consecutive weeks, but the adjoining property owners are not directly notified of this Public Hearing.
+Once the Board of Supervisors Opens in New Window has received the Planning Commission’s recommendation, a Public Hearing before this body will be scheduled and a legal notice will be placed in the local paper for two consecutive weeks, but the adjoining property owners are not directly notified of this Public Hearing.
 Similar to the Planning Commission’s Public Hearing, staff will present the application to the Board with their summarized analysis and recommendation along with the Planning Commission’s recommendation, the applicant can speak before the Board, and the public has the opportunity to comment on the application.
 At this Public Hearing or a subsequent meeting (but within one year from the filing date of the application), the Board will decide to approve or deny the application.
 For CUP approval, the applicant must demonstrate that the application satisfies the approval criteria specified within Section 14-23(d) of the Zoning Ordinance.
 In addition, the Board may impose any additional conditions or limitations necessary to protect the public interest, safety, and welfare.

 If approved by a Conditional Use Permit, the use must be established within one year of the date of approval.
 Minor amendments to an approved CUP application may be reviewed by the Zoning Administrator if the amendment proposes a change in on-site location in size or intensity of less than five percent or a five percent or less increase or decrease in either lot coverage or floor area.
 All other amendments are considered major amendments and are reviewed by the Planning Commission and Board of Supervisors with Public Hearings before each body, as specified in Section 14-23(k) of the Zoning Ordinance.